dataiku/dss-visual-edit/docs/sample-project-company-resolution.md

 #### Editlog

-The Flow includes an editlog dataset and recipes provided by the Data Editing plugin (those in red).
+The Flow includes an editlog dataset and recipes provided by the Visual Edit plugin (those in red).
 If you're not familiar with them, check out this video for a live demonstration:

 <iframe src="https://www.loom.com/embed/17b4c5bf685f4f30a00a51c53d4d006f" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>